embedded-code-Portfolio/Sensor-Project/README.md

 ## Data acquisition modules and display
 * BMP280 - supports SPI and I2C of which SPI is used in this project.
 * DHT11 -  humidity and temperature sensor.
 It uses 1-Wire protocol
-* MPU6050 - used protocol I2C
+* MPU6050 - used protocol I2C (not yet implemented)
 * LCD1602(16x2) and  I2C interface module

 ## Serial communication protocol definition